pleyvaramirez/cse15l-lab-reports/lab-report-3.md

 government/About_LSC/Progress_report.txt:522:conjunction with the Equal Justice Conference and participated in a government/About_LSC/Strategic_report.txt:661:Equal Justice Conference to give Internet access to conference
 ```
+Using `-n` combined with `-r` scans every file in a directory and for every line of text it identifies as containing our keyword, it outputs the file name and line number.
+This is an efficient way of searching for all instances of a string and finding the exact location for each and every instance.

 Using `-w` with a file:
 ```